keiyoushi/extensions-source/CONTRIBUTING.md

 ### Loading a subset of Gradle modules

-By default, all individual extensions are loaded for local development.
+By default, all individual and generated multisrc extensions are loaded for local development.
 This may be inconvenient if you only need to work on one extension at a time.

 To adjust which modules are loaded, make adjustments to the `settings.gradle.kts` file as needed.